ghaiklor/blog.ghaiklor.com/_posts/2016-07-17-ascii-presentations-in-terminal-are-real.md

 kittik start my-presentation.yml
 ```

-I’ve written a [little guide](https://github.com/kittikjs/kittik/blob/dev/doc/guides/how-to-create-a-presentation.md) where I’m describing the process in more detail.
-If you are interested in this project, you definitely need to read it through.
-When you done, you’ll be more comfortable understanding Kittik and how to create a presentation for your next talk.

 ## Any help

 For now, I’m done with a stable version of all Kittik sub-modules and its core.